 Although Viscount Raleigh enjoyed playing matchmaker to his friends, he never anticipated his own nuptials.
 But when circumstances force him to wed Plain Jane Trowbridge, he finds married life to his liking in this Regency romp.

 "The Last Rogue is a prime example of master storyteller Deborah Simmons' character-driven plots...filled with wonderful sensuality and a basic joy of living." - Under the Covers

 "Charming, delightful, and funny too!
 The Last Rogue is one of the most delightful books I have read this year.
 The dialogue was hilarious, the main characters were adorable, and the supporting characters were perfect.
 I give this book keeper status - five hearts - two thumbs up - and, an A." - All About Romance

 The de Burgh Bride

-In Deborah Simmons' first novella, "A Wish For Noel", world-weary knight Benedick Villiers returns to his keep to find an unwanted ward determined to celebrate the Twelve Days of Christmas - and give him the most precious gift of all.
+In this medieval novella, first published in The Knights of Christmas anthology, a world-weary knight Benedick Villiers returns to his keep to find an unwanted ward determined to celebrate the Twelve Days of Christmas - and give him the most precious gift of all.

 "...most emotionally fulfilling of the tales." - The Romance Reader